genpguides/genp-reddit-backup/redditgenpguides.md

 &gt; ⚠️ **Monkrus Collection is dropped due to malware concerns** - This has been mentioned for months but now its final.
 If you use it, its your problem.

 &gt; ⚠️ **DO NOT RUN GENP ON MONKRUS** - If **switching completely** from CC+GenP to Monkrus, please run **GUIDE 4** to **clean everything**, as you want a clean slate to avoid problems with leftover files from the other method.

+&gt; ⛔ **Generative Fill or AI online features DO NOT WORK ANYMORE - stop asking about it**

+&gt; Without a valid subscription or active trial (7 days) you can forget about it.
+It's been adapted into the monthly credits  service for valid subscription users (pay-wall).
+Therefore, its gone.

 &amp;nbsp;